FrostyX/infra-docs/fedorawebsites.rst

       l) Update the new POT files and push them to Zanata (ask a maintainer to do so) every time you change text strings.

-      m) Add this build to stg.fedoraproject.org (puppet syncStatic.sh.stg) to test the pages online.
+      m) Add this build to stg.fedoraproject.org (ansible syncStatic.sh.stg) to test the pages online.

       n) Release Date: